KazanovLab/GENAKITsims/README.md

 Inputs:

--i — path to the index dir from step 1 (/GKsims_indices/)
+-b — path to the index dir from step 1 (/GKsims_indices/)

 -s — system directory with mutagen's distribution parameters

 -n — total number of mutations to simulate

-percentage per mutagen: currently APOBEC (-a) and UV (-u) are supported (percentages should sum to 100)
+percentage per mutagen: currently APOBEC (-p) and UV (-u) are supported (percentages should sum to 100)

 -o — output directory